bthate/botd/README.rst

 R E A D M E
 ###########

+if you have problems with rebooting, remove the /etc/systemd/system/botd.service file and see if box/node/host boots again.

-BOTD is a IRC channel daemon serving 24/7 in the background.
+BOTD is a IRC channel daemon serving 24/7 in the background, it installs it's own botd.service file and can thus survive reboots.
+BOTD contains no copyright or LICENSE and is placed in the public domain.

 I N S T A L L